Popups work.

 The best ways to use popups

-Popups can help to improve website performance in a few different ways.
-Creating well-timed popups is important.
-Now, let’s look at the best ways you can use “good” popups so they provide a benefit to your site.
+Lightbox popups can help to improve website performance in a few different ways.
+Let’s look at how good pop-ups can provide a benefit to your site.

 1. Drive more sales

-Converting more visitors into customers and increasing revenue is the number one goal for all websites.
+Converting more site visitors into customers and increasing revenue is the number one goal for all websites.

-Well-timed popups can help you capture lost sales and convince visitors to buy immediately.
+Well-timed popups can help you capture lost sales and encourage visitors to buy immediately.

 2. Build your email list

-Many visitors are not ready to buy immediately, and that’s okay.
+Many new visitors are not ready to buy yet and that’s okay.

 But you need to capture those visitors as well, so you can convince them to make a purchase later.
 Believe it or not, email marketing is still one of the best ways to monetize these visitors.